bsw307/PythonDB/README.md

 ***

 ## ~Actual app is hosted on [pythonanywhere](pythonanywhere.com)~
+This app is no longer in use.
 If you want access write to me at baltasar.salamonwelwert@gmail.com

 ## Features
 - Automatically update mysql database based on google sheet